finger563/cbsat/docs/_sources/design-time.txt

 the network configuration and uses the algorithm and the implemented mathematics to iteratively analyze the network.
 Analytical results for example systems will be provided when the experimental results can be used as a comparison.
+The analysis algorithm is implemented by :func:`analysis.main`.

 We are finishing the design and development of code which will allow us to run experiments to validate our routing analysis results.
 They